danw-iq/danw-iq.github.io/pages/api/product-structure.md

 }
 ```

-The example above is a snippet from a {{MasterProduct}} with two child Revisions which have one FieldValue change each.
+The example above is a snippet from a <a href='http://developers.iqmetrix.com/api/product-structure/#masterproduct'>MasterProduct</a> with two child Revisions which have one FieldValue change each.

 Using [Getting a Field Definition](/api/field-definitions/#getting-a-fielddefinition) we can determine that the FieldDefinition specified is MSRP.